Dobefu/DLiteScript/docs/content/docs/standard-library/strings/toUpper.md

 +++
 title = 'strings.toUpper'
 linkTitle = 'toUpper'
-description = 'Converts a string to uppercase.' weight = 0 draft = false
+description = 'Convert a string to uppercase.
+Transform all lowercase letters to uppercase for formatting and text normalization operations.
+Part of the strings namespace.' weight = 0 draft = false
 +++